HDRUK/dar-integration-sandbox/README.md

 CompileDaemon is installed inside the container, this reloads the build provided you have the correct volume mounted when you save.

+The tests are configured to automatically run on every save in the dev Dockerfile.
+Any failing tests will be shown in the container logs.
+This does not prevent the app from building, but means you can test and develop in the same container.

 #### Endpoints

 Submit data access request data: